ga-curriculum/intro-to-mongoose/schemas-and-models/README.md

 # ![Intro to Mongoose - Schemas and Models](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to understand and define Mongoose schemas, create models using these schemas, and comprehend how these models interact with a MongoDB database.
+**Learning objective:** By the end of this lesson, students will understand the role of schemas and models in Mongoose.

 ## Mongoose schemas